 United States envoy, Philip Habib, has had talks with Israeli Prime Minister Menachem Begin to discuss the precarious situation in Southern Lebanon.

-United States envoy, Philip Habib, has had talks with Israeli Prime Minister Menachem Begin to discuss the precarious situation in Southern Lebanon.
+Background: United States envoy, Philip Habib, has had talks with Israeli Prime Minister Menachem Begin to discuss the precarious situation in Southern Lebanon.
 Mr. Habib -- who is of Lebanese origin -- is special adviser to United States Secretary of State, Cyrus Vance.
 He has already visited Syria, Jordan and Lebanon to sound out governments there on a plan for a lasting truce in Lebanon.

 SYNOPSIS: Mr. Philip Habib had an hour-long meeting with Israeli Prime Minister, Menachem Begin on Sunday (28 October).